qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 In case you have too little data available to train a complex network from scratch, it is sometimes possible to use a pretrained network that was trained on a similar problem.
 Another trick is data augmentation, where you expand the dataset with artificial data points that could be real.
 An example of this is mirroring images when trying to classify cats and dogs.
 An horizontally mirrored animal retains the label, but exposes a different view.
 :::

-## Deep Learning workflow
+## Deep learning workflow

-To apply Deep Learning to a problem there are several steps we need to go through:
+To apply deep learning to a problem there are several steps we need to go through:

 ### 1. Formulate/ Outline the problem

-Firstly we must decide what it is we want our Deep Learning system to do.
+Firstly we must decide what it is we want our deep learning system to do.
 Is it going to classify some data into one of a few categories?
 For example if we have an image of some hand written characters, the neural network could classify which character it is being shown.
 Or is it going to perform a prediction?
 For example trying to predict what the price of something will be tomorrow given some historical data on pricing and current trends.

 [//]: # "What about pattern association tasks like language translation?"